• Skip to main content

 Instructions

 • In a skillet over medium-high heat, brown the turkey.
 Add the onion and cook until tender.
-Add the sliced mushrooms and cook for about 2 minutes longer or until the mushrooms are soft.
-Pour mixture into a medium bowl and set aside.
+Transfer the mixture to a large bowl and set aside.

-• Add the oil or margarine to the skillet and heat over medium heat.
-Whisk in the flour until fully incorporated; continue stirring for about 1 minute.
-Whisk in the chicken broth and stir until thickened.
-Stir in the dijon mustard.
-Add the thyme, sage, salt and pepper.
-Stir in the turkey, onion and mushroom mixture.
-Simmer for 5-10 minutes until turkey mixture is heated through.
+• Next, add ¼ cup dairy free butter/margarine or olive oil to the skillet and heat over medium heat.
+Whisk in the flour until fully incorporated; continue stirring for about 1 minute until bubbling and slightly browned.
+Whisk in half of the chicken broth and stir until thickened.
+Incorporate the remaining broth and whisk until smooth.
+Cook for another minute until the mixture is bubbly and thickened slightly.
+Stir in the thyme, sage, and Dijon mustard, and then the turkey and mushroom mixture.
+Cook until the mixture is bubbling.

 Notes